mgalgs/mgalgs.github.io/_posts/2015-05-16-how-to-build-a-custom-linux-kernel-for-qemu-2015-edition.markdown

 ## Basic Kernel Config

-As a point of comparison, let's build a kernel using the default `x86_64` configuration that ships with the kernel tree.
+For our not-yet-trimmed-down baseline, let's build a kernel using the default `x86_64` configuration that ships with the kernel tree.
 Apply the configuration like so:

-    $ cd $TOP/linux-4.0.3
+    $ cd $TOP/linux-4.10.6
     $ make O=../obj/linux-x86-basic x86_64_defconfig

 We can also merge in a few config options that improve